Hare Krishna Poster, Noffke Collection

 Records from the founding and early years of a Church of Scientology in the Marina district of San Francisco, California.

 Donald C. Stone, Jr. Papers, 1971 - 1983 (GTU 2001-8-03)

-A study of est [Erhard Seminars Training] graduates? health and well-being, part of Stone?s graduate work at the University of California, San Francisco.
-Included in the collection are surveys, reports, research notes, and graduates? interviews.
+A study of the health and well-being of est (Erhard Seminars Training) graduates, part of Stone's graduate work at the University of California, San Francisco.
+Included in the collection are surveys, reports, research notes, and graduates' interviews.
 The interviews are coded to protect individual privacy.

 New Religious Movements Organizations: Vertical File Collection, ca. 1955 - 1998 (GTU 99-8-1)

 The collection was compiled by the Graduate Theological Union Library in cooperation with The Center for the Study of New Religious Movements.
 From 1977 to 1998, the accumulated materials grew to include over 900 groups and organizations in California and the United States.
 These vertical files contain information collected from the groups themselves or other sources and may include such materials as correspondence, newsletters, pamphlets, brochures, position papers, events flyers, or promotional material.

 Starhawk, born Miriam Simos, is a pioneer in and advocate of the revival of feminist spirituality and Goddess religion, and a political activist in peace, environmental, antinuclear, and globalization issues.
 She is an author, lecturer, and workshop leader in ecofeminism, Wicca, ritual, permaculture design, and bringing the power of spirituality to political organizing and activism.